-- Crowne Plaza Niagara Falls – Falls View Hotel – We loved our stay in this historic hotel.
-Our room was charming, and it had an large terrace with awesome panoramic views of the falls.
-It’s also connected to the Fallsview Water Park, there are a number of restaurants onsite (including Starbucks), and it’s close to Clifton Hill.
+- Crowne Plaza Niagara Falls - Falls View Hotel - We loved our stay in this historic hotel.
+Our room was charming, and it had a large terrace with awesome panoramic views of the falls.
+It's also connected to the Fallsview Water Park, there are a number of restaurants onsite (including Starbucks), and it's close to Clifton Hill.
 Compared to the others below, this hotel is furthest from Horseshoe Falls (great view of American Falls though), but still within walking distance.
 Fun tip: You can request room 801, which Marilyn Monroe stayed in while filming the movie Niagara!
 Matt Damon, Shirley Temple, Queen Elizabeth, and many other celebs have also been guests.

 - Embassy Suites by Hilton Niagara Falls - When it comes to hotels with views, the Embassy Suites usually tops the list!
 Depending on which room you select, you'll get a view of Horsehoe Falls, the American Falls, or both.
 The property has everything you could need on-site.
 It's also located right by the Incline Railway, which makes getting to the falls super convenient.

 - Niagara Falls Marriott Fallsview Hotel & Spa - The Marriott Fallsview is the hotel closest to Horseshoe falls, so expect awesome views.
 Rooms are newly renovated and have floor to ceiling windows.
 Note: somewhat confusingly, there is another Marriott located right by the falls (which also has great views), but this one is a little closer.